vmwhoami/Trillo/README.md

-> Learned how to use sass in this project
+> Built this using only flexbox
-> Media queries were used to target “different” screen sizes in order for us to effectively and efficiently let the website fit correctly to each screen size.
+> Media queries were used to target “different” screen sizes.

-> Building this project was fun as we practiced different CSS rules learned about new CSS tricks using pure CSS

 ![screenshot](#)